sphinx-doc/sphinx/Doc-3k/library/urllib.rst

    .. index:: module: mimetools

    The :meth:`info` method returns an instance of the class :class:`mimetools.Message` containing meta-information associated with the URL.
 When the method is HTTP, these headers are those returned by the server at the head of the retrieved HTML page (including Content-Length and Content-Type).
 When the method is FTP, a Content-Length header will be present if (as is now usual) the server passed back a file length in response to the FTP retrieval request.
 A Content-Type header will be present if the MIME type can be guessed.
-   When the method is local-file, returned headers will include a Date representing the file's last-modified time, a Content-Length giving file size, and a Content- Type containing a guess at the file's type.
+When the method is local-file, returned headers will include a Date representing the file's last-modified time, a Content-Length giving file size, and a Content-Type containing a guess at the file's type.
 See also the description of the :mod:`mimetools` module.

    The :meth:`geturl` method returns the real URL of the page.
 In some cases, the HTTP server redirects a client to another URL.
 The :func:`urlopen` function